 (*A big Thank You to RideCycleSpin for the beautiful title photo!)

 This rare-to-market boutique penthouse is situated in beautiful Swansea!
 Housed in a boutique building dubbed The Brulé, this spacious, sun-kissed offering boasts 2 large bedrooms, 2 washrooms, and 2 parking spaces.
 Oh, and we’re not done!
 Enjoy an oversized terrace, with two separate entertaining areas overlooking the treetops surrounding the Humber River.
 Imagine a magical outdoor space to start a quiet morning or to dine al-fresco under the stars!
-This is the ONE you have been waiting for!

 Here’s another property we SOLD in Swansea – we called it: A Stylish Family-Friendly Townhouse In Desirable Swansea.